Once upon a time, Ireland’s entire housing market descended into a massive ball of fire.

-The ass fell out of the market and the country went into a tailspin that only really started to properly recover in the last few years.
+The arse fell out of the market, and the country went into a tailspin that only really started to recover properly in the last few years.

-You could easily blame the bankers and the government who’d seen foreign borrowings grow from €15 billion to €110 billion in 2004-2008 in rollover schemes to fund building projects that wouldn’t be sold for several years (or sell at all, as the case may be).
+You could easily blame the bankers and the government who’d seen foreign borrowings grow from €15 billion to €110 billion in 2004-2008 in rollover schemes to fund building projects that wouldn’t sell for several years (or sell at all, as the case may be).

 It was grim for a good few years.
-One of the things that fell away, alongside property prices (now rising meteorically again) was the habit of switching mortgages.
+One of the things that fell away, alongside property prices, was the habit of switching mortgages.